DA-Drew803/Embedded-Systems-Projects/README.md

-# ATmega328P Bare-Metal Embedded Projects
+# ATmega328P Embedded System Projects

-Eight register-level C projects developed on the AVR Xplained Mini 328P.
-The collection progresses from GPIO timing and serial communication to matrix keypads, timer interrupts, ADC sampling, PWM, and EEPROM persistence.
+Eight C projects developed on the AVR Xplained Mini 328P.
+The collection progresses from timing and serial communication to matrix keypads, timer interrupts, ADC sampling, PWM, and EEPROM persistence.

 ## Projects